Asset Protection for Business Owners

 The most common insurance gaps for business owners include employment practices liability (discrimination, wrongful termination, harassment claims), cyber liability (data breaches and ransomware), directors and officers liability, and environmental liability.
 Each requires a separate policy.

-When Entity Structure Is Not Enough
+When Entity Structure and Insurance Are Not Enough

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.